How much does Mediation cost?

 Consider, for example, the filing fees for an application in the Family Court of Western Australia.
 If you wanted to start proceedings, you will typically need to pay between $470 and $695 as a filing fee.
 This is the fee just to have your application filed in Court.
 Added to that, you may need to pay $400 if the Court orders a Conciliation Conference, $120 if you need to file an interim application and up to $870 per day for a hearing or trial (these fees are current at the time of writing this post but can change from time to time.
 You should check updated fees here).

 All of these fees do not include any legal fees, which are normally charged at about $400+ per hour.

 Compare these costs to the fees for a mediation, even for a private service like mine.
-At the moment, I am charging $198 for an intake appointment and $540 per person for a half-day mediation session.
+At the moment, my fees start at $198 for an intake appointment and from $540 per person for a mediation session.
 This totals $738 and includes the preparation of a parenting plan or other type of mediation agreement.
 This is only very slightly more than the filing fee alone if you were going to Court, and certainly much less when you factor in all the other fees that would come up to proceed with a case in Court even without lawyers.

 Then there are the unseen costs of going to Court: namely time and stress.

 Court cases take a long time.
 At the moment, you can expect that your matter could be before the Court at least 12 months, and often more like 18 to 24 months.
 Do anybody really want to spend 2 years of their life fighting with their ex?
 Imagine everything else you could do with that time.
-Not to mention the stress involved managing your case, attending hearings, filing evidence, gathering endless amounts of paperwork etc etc.
+Not to mention the stress involved managing your case, attending hearings, filing evidence, gathering endless amounts of paperwork and so on.

 Mediation streamlines all of this.
 It is fast, efficient, and affordable.